En premiär: Description

 The painting depicts a summer bathing scene.
 Two people, a mother with an infant boy, are both standing naked near the edge of a large body of water.
 The mother is holding the arms of the child as they enter the water to bathe or swim.
 The title may indicate that the scene represents the child's first swimming lesson.
 At that time, paintings of naked women were controversial outside a mythological setting, and bathing in the sea was banned in the Swedish archipelago.

-Nonetheless, Zorn created five version of the work, the original large watercolour in 1888, three oil paintings - two large and one small - and a small etching from 1890.
+Nonetheless, Zorn created five versions of the work, the original large watercolour in 1888, three oil paintings - two large and one small - and a small etching from 1890.

 The first three versions were made in 1888, starting with a watercolour or gouache on paper, which measures 76 × 56 cm.
 This version was a great success when exhibited at the Exposition Universelle in Paris in 1889, where Zorn won a medal.
 He won three medals at the Paris Salon that year, two for portraits (a watercolour of the dancer Rosita Mauri, and an oil painting of the journalist Antonin Proust who was serving as Minister of Fine Arts and President of the Exposition) and one for his oil painting of three women bathing, Ute (Outdoors).
 Zorn was made a Chevalier of the Légion d'honneur.
 The watercolour was later donated to the Nationalmuseum in Stockholm by Friends of Art through Richard Bergh in 1915.

 Zorn also made two oil paintings of the same subject in 1888: a large oil on canvas version, measuring 91 × 54.5 cm, which has been in the collection of the Ateneum in Helsinki since 1922, and a second smaller oil on canvas version, measuring 48.5 × 33 cm, which is in a private collection.

 The fourth version is a small etching from 1890, which has dimensions of 23.3 × 15.3 cm, in which the scene is largely delineated by many diagonal lines.
 The etching exists in four states, and includes a beach strip at the foreground with tall reeds behind the human figures.
 It is believed that the first gouache version originally had a similar composition but was cropped after the Paris Exhibition.

 Zorn later became unhappy with his original 1888 watercolour version, and tore it up in 1894-95, leaving marks that are visible in its current condition.
 It was rescued from destruction by Christian Eriksson.
 Zorn intended to replace the watercolour with a new and better version.
 This version was his fifth, the second full size version and third oil painting, which measures 96.9 × 64.3 cm.
 This version was entitled Met moeder (With Mother) and completed in 1895.
 It is in the Museum of Fine Arts in Ghent, Belgium.